Package 'm61r'

 select_() returns a data frame.
 Properties:

-• Only columns following the condtion determined by
+• Only columns following the condition determined by

 • variable appear.